hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/cloud-api.md

 | **Findings** | Detects suspicious API calls, unauthorized changes, and unusual activity patterns in AWS accounts. |
 | **Outcome** | Provides a real-time feed of AWS API activity correlated with configuration and identity data for deep event-based analysis. |

+> 💡 **Note:**
->SNS publishes event notifications (for example, new CloudTrail logs in S3).
+> SNS publishes event notifications (for example, new CloudTrail logs in S3).

-SQS subscribes to the SNS topic and stores messages reliably.
+> SQS subscribes to the SNS topic and stores messages reliably.

-FortiCNAPP polls SQS at its own pace, ensuring no events are lost.
+> FortiCNAPP polls SQS at its own pace, ensuring no events are lost.

-Once processed, messages are deleted from SQS.
+> Once processed, messages are deleted from SQS.

 ---

 ### 🔐 Cloud Infrastructure Entitlement Management (CIEM) — Configuration Workflow